slevin222/live_face_off/README.md

+#Live Face Off

+> Connect with your friends and family and enjoy some time with each other.

+#Developers

-Family Game in production, created by Khaleel Younis, Shawn Levin, Paul Lee, and Crystal Navarro.
+>Khaleel Younis, Shawn Levin, Paul Lee, Crystal Navarro